 Workforce.

-What is the demand for support and services?

-Do we have sufficient capacity to deliver the support and care residents need?

-What are the figures for workforce absence, vacancies and turnover?

-What are staff saying in surveys?

 Residents' Perspective.

-Are residents getting the support they need in the way they want, when they want it?
+What is the demand for support and services?Do we have sufficient capacity to deliver the support and care residents need?What are the figures for workforce absence, vacancies and turnover?What are staff saying in surveys?
+Are residents getting the support they need in the way they want, when they want it? want it?
 What have we learned from complaints and compliments and what are we going to change as a result?
 How are we supporting people to stay safe?
 What have residents said about proposed changes and service developments? (consultation feedback summary).

-Quality and Outcomes

-Are staff getting the training they need?
+Quality and Outcomes Finance Are staff getting the training they need?
 Are we supporting more people to live more independently and remain in their homes for as long as possible?
+Is support and care being delivered within financial limits, and in a way that offers best value?
+Are we delivering on targets for efficiencies?
 Are we taking necessary action where there are concerns about quality and viability of support and care?
+Are we managing to change the balance of investment to deliver more support at home?
 How effective is information advice and guidance and resources to prevent unnecessary dependence on services?